richapatel138/CAP_SingleVariant/README.md

 This pipeline provides an intuitive approach to colocalization, capable of processing ARIC-formatted pQTLs, GTEx-formatted eQTLs, and GWAS summary statistics.
 It tests for shared genetic signals between GWAS and QTL data by identifying overlapping causal variants, helping to pinpoint or features that are not only associated with a trait but also have their expression influenced by the same variants.
 Building on previous work, this pipeline allows users to input a list of genes and run colocalization analysis without modifying the script for each iteration.

 ### Data
 This pipeline is a modification of a pipeline created to generate colocalization for pQTL data in a paper published detailing a proteome association study of breast, prostate, ovarian, and endometrial cancers (Gregga et al. 2023).
-The intended use of this pipeline is to be a general-use pipeline to run colocalization analyses across an array of data inputs for both eQTL and pQTl data, as opposed to the hard-coded inputs used in the study.
-The data provided for testing is a truncated version of the data used in the aforementioned study.
+The GWAS data provided for testing is a truncated version of the data used in the aforementioned study.
+The QTL data comes from [ARIC](https://predictdb.org/categories/downloads/) for and [GTEX](https://www.gtexportal.org/home/).

 ### CAP Workflow